Gibson Motorsport: Open Wheelers

 Gibson Motorsport first competed in Open-wheel racing in the 1988 Australian Drivers' Championship (also known as the CAMS Gold Star), run for Formula 2 cars.
-In Round 4 of the championship at the Adelaide International Raceway, Glenn Seton drove a Nissan powered Ralt RT4 to an easy win in what was his only race of the series.
+In Round 4 of the championship at the Adelaide International Raceway, Glenn Seton drove a Nissan powered Ralt RT4 (allegedly owned by someone called "Dave Thompson") to an easy win over the open wheel regulars.
 Seton was to have had dual driving duties on the day, also debuting the HR31 Skyline in the ATCC race to which the Formula 2 cars were a support category.
 However, only one of the Skyline's was race ready and with Seton already driving the Ralt, George Fury was given the drive in the new Skyline.
+Seton almost got a second win in the Ralt during the 7th and last round of the championship at Sandown (where it was again Fury's turn in the Skyline) and was in a strong lead before he was forced into retirement.

-The team entered a Spa FB001 for Mark Skaife to drive in the 1990 Australian Drivers' Championship for Formula Holden cars (under the name of Skaife Racing P/L).
+The team entered a Spa FB001 for Mark Skaife to drive in the 1990 Australian Drivers' Championship for Formula Holden cars (like the Seton Ralt being run under the name "Dave Thompson", the Spa was run under the name of Skaife Racing P/L).
 Skaife would finish 3rd in the championship, winning Round 4 at Mallala in South Australia (the same day that Skaife gave the Nissan GT-R its ATCC debut) and Round 5 at Oran Park.

 Mark Skaife would go on to win the Gold Star for Gibson in 1991, 1992 and 1993.
 His win in both the CAMS Gold Star and the ATCC in 1992 saw Skaife become the first, and so far only driver to win both championships in the same year, and he would complete the treble by partnering Jim Richards to win the crash shortened Bathurst 1000.